 For reference, after applying the proposed change, the resulting text will be as follows:

 The Timestamp Present field indicates the presence of the Reference Timestamp within the Sensing Measurement

 Report Control field.
 The Timestamp Present field is set to 1 if the Reference Timestamp is present.

-Otherwise, it is set to 0.
-The Reference Timestamp field contains the lower 4 octets of the TSF timer
+Otherwise, it is set to 0. (#3299)

-value, TSF[31:0], sampled when the PHY-RXSTART.indication corresponding to the SI2SR, SR2SI, or

-SR2SR NDP(s) is received by the sensing receiver.